Azure-Samples/functions-quickstart-python-azd-otel/README.md

 ---
-description: This end-to-end Python sample demonstrates the secure triggering of a Flex Consumption plan app from a Storage Bus instance secured in a virtual network.
+description: This end-to-end Python sample demonstrates the secure triggering of a Flex Consumption plan app from a Service Bus instance secured in a virtual network.
 page_type: sample
 products:
 - azure-functions